Property Taxes on New Construction Homes

 YouTube player

-Property tax calculation is easy on pre-existing homes.
+To calculate property taxes on new construction homes is not as easy and straight forward as it is on pre-existing homes.
 However, estimated property taxes must be used on new construction homes.
-Underwriters want to ensure they do not underestimate property.
+Underwriters want to ensure they do not underestimate the property taxes on new construction homes at the last minute.

-If you are buying a new construction home, you are walking in to an unknown chartered territory when it comes to property taxes.
+If you are buying a new construction home, you are walking into an unknown territory regarding property taxes.
 Property taxes on new construction homes is estimated and you will not know for sure until time pass.
+Property taxes on new construction homes. can be tricky and a risk for a borrower with high debt-to-income ratio.
+The mortgage underwriter’s main focus is the ability to repay the new housing payment.

 Purchasing new construction homes is much different than buying pre-owned homes when it comes to property taxes.
 How mortgage underwriters calculate property taxes on new construction homes may impact buyers with higher debt-to-income ratios.
 Property taxes on new construction homes are normally much higher than taxes on pre-owned homes.